coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

      (ex (fun x => .. (ex (fun y => p)) ..))
      (at level 200, x binder, y binder, right associativity).

-The principle is the same as in Section 12.1.12 except that in the iterator :math:`φ([~]_E , [~]_I)`, the placeholder :math:`[~]_E` can also occur in position of the binding variable of a ``fun`` or a ``forall``.
+The principle is the same as in :ref:`RecursiveNotations` except that in the iterator
+:math:`φ([~]_E , [~]_I)`, the placeholder :math:`[~]_E` can also occur in
+position of the binding variable of a ``fun`` or a ``forall``.